vrockai/pipeline-test/docs/content.md

 ---

-## Urinary prostaglandin E2 as a biomarker for recurrent UTI in postmenopausal women
+## Urinary prostaglandin E2 as a biomarker for recurrent UTI in postmenopausal women.
+ 11.05.2021, _T Ebrahimzadeh, A Kuprasertkul, ML Neugent, KC Lutz, JL Fuentes, J Gadhvi, F Khan, C Zhang, BM Sharon, K Orth, Q Li, PE Zimmern, NJ De Nisco_

+Urinary tract infection (UTI) is one of the most common adult bacterial infections and exhibits high recurrence rates, especially in postmenopausal women.
+Studies in mouse models suggest that cyclooxygenase-2 (COX-2)-mediated inflammation sensitizes the bladder to recurrent UTI (rUTI).
+However, COX-2-mediated inflammation has not been robustly studied in human rUTI.
+We used human cohorts to assess urothelial COX-2 production and evaluate its product, PGE2, as a biomarker for rUTI in postmenopausal women.
+We found that the percentage of COX-2-positive cells was elevated in inflamed versus uninflamed bladder regions.
+We analyzed the performance of urinary PGE2 as a biomarker for rUTI in a controlled cohort of 92 postmenopausal women and PGE2 consistently outperformed all other tested clinical variables as a predictor of rUTI status.
+Furthermore, time-to-relapse analysis indicated that the risk of rUTI relapse was 3.6 times higher in women with above median urinary PGE2 levels than with below median levels.
+Taken together, these data suggest that urinary PGE2 may be a clinically useful diagnostic and prognostic biomarker for rUTI in postmenopausal women.

 [Source](https://www.life-science-alliance.org/content/4/7/e202000948)

+10.26508/lsa.202000948

 ---

-## Impact of Vaginal Estrogen on the Urobiome in Postmenopausal Women With Recurrent Urinary Tract Infection
+## Impact of Vaginal Estrogen on the Urobiome in Postmenopausal Women With Recurrent Urinary Tract Infection.
+ 14.05.2021, _CE Jung, M Estaki, J Chopyk, BC Taylor, A Gonzalez, D McDonald, J Shin, K Ferrante, E Wasenda, Q Lippmann, R Knight, D Pride, ES Lukacz_

+The aim of this study was to describe effects of vaginal estrogen (VE) on the urogenital microbiome in postmenopausal women with recurrent urinary tract infections (rUTIs).

 [Source](https://journals.lww.com/fpmrs/Abstract/9000/Impact_of_Vaginal_Estrogen_on_the_Urobiome_in.99232.aspx)

+10.1097/SPV.0000000000001051

 ---

-## Long-read metagenomics retrieves complete single-contig bacterial genomes from canine feces
+## Long-read metagenomics retrieves complete single-contig bacterial genomes from canine feces.
+ 12.05.2021, _A Cuscó, D Pérez, J Viñes, N Fàbregas, O Francino_

+_Animals, Burkholderiales, Dogs, Feces, Genome, Bacterial, Metagenome, Metagenomics, RNA, Ribosomal, 16S, Sequence Analysis, DNA_
+Long-read sequencing in metagenomics facilitates the assembly of complete genomes out of complex microbial communities.
+These genomes include essential biologic information such as the ribosomal genes or the mobile genetic elements, which are usually missed with short-reads.
+We applied long-read metagenomics with Nanopore sequencing to retrieve high-quality metagenome-assembled genomes (HQ MAGs) from a dog fecal sample.

 [Source](https://link.springer.com/epdf/10.1186/s12864-021-07607-0)

+10.1186/s12864-021-07607-0

 ---